aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 Navigate to the [Amazon ECS Console](https://console.aws.amazon.com/ecs/v2/clusters) and visually verify all services and tasks are in the `RUNNING` state.

-> Note: You will want to ensure you are viewing the ECS Console for the region you chose to deploy the CloudFormation Template.
+> Note: You will want to ensure you are viewing the Amazon ECS Console for the region you chose to deploy the CloudFormation Template.

-When all tasks and services are in the `RUNNING` state, your ECS cluster should look similar to the below examples:
+When all tasks and services are in the `RUNNING` state, your Amazon ECS cluster should look similar to the below examples:

 ![](images/tasks-running.png)
 ![](images/services-running.png)